cmcnulty/bcryptgenpass-lib/README.md

 ## Explanation of the algorithm

-bCryptGenPass employs the simple password hashing scheme of SuperGenPass.
+`bcryptgenpass-lib` employs the simple password hashing scheme of SuperGenPass.
 At its essence, it takes a master password and a hostname and concatenates them together:

 ```